danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 For a long time, I did not understand the benefits of monorepos.
 I thought they were used because people could not figure out how to split their codebases into smaller parts.

 After working at [Dagster](https://dagster.io) (on a pretty huge monorepo with more than 140k lines of code and 70+ subprojects), I realized that monorepos can provide quite a pleasant development experience when done right --- with the right tooling, practices, and, of course, the right use case.
-Monorepos solve a very specific problem: local dependencies between projects force them to be updated together, which eliminates technical debt and ensures all current projects are always compatible with each other.
+Monorepos solve a very specific problem: local dependencies between projects force them to be updated together, which eliminates certain types of technical debt (e.g. ensures all current projects are always compatible with each other).
+I also anjoyed **using** all this tooling which somebody else has built for me (but I imagine it's not as fun to **build** it).

 It's worth noting that monorepos are not a silver bullet.
 They have their own set of challenges, mostly the need to build custom tooling and to organize the development workflow.
 The big tech companies have the resources to build and maintain these tools, but for smaller companies, it can be quite challenging.

 Dagster's monorepo wasn't perfect either.
 Some of the drawbacks were:
 - Slow CI/CD pipelines: builds could run for hours!
 - Legacy Python packaging made maintaining dependencies and CI pipelines quite complicated.
-Making a change to dependencies required editing multiple configuration files carefully.
+Making a change to dependencies required editing multiple configuration files at a few locations with great care.

 These problems were mostly due to technical debt